-Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION A AND MONITORING Complete Ongoing as Necessary/Required Implemented and Ongoing Fully Implemented but not meeting goals Not fully implemented Rep Project Title Impact (Where Relevant) Measure/Provision Progress to Date Statu 5 North of Mazourka Canyon areas, irrigated meadows and sensitive plant or animal habitats.
+Renorting No 1991 EIR 1991 EIR Environmental Proiect (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION AND MONITORING Ren Project Title Impact (Where Relevant) Measure/Provision Progress to Date first level of priority will be given to riparian areas, irrigated meadows and sensitive plant or animal habitats.
 The plans will use the work done and underway in the Long Valley and Upper Owens River areas as a model where appropriate.
 Opportunity for Party, agency and public review of the proposed plans will be provided.
 The process will comply with applicable provisions of CEQA.
 As with the LORP Plan described above, the management plans will consider multiple resource values, and will provide for management based upon holistic management principles.
 While providing for the primary purpose for which Los Angeles owns the lands, including the protection of water resources utilized by the citizens of Los Angeles, the plans will also provide for the continuation of sustainable uses (including recreation, livestock grazing, agriculture, and other activities) will promote biodiversity and a healthy ecosystem, and will consider the enhancement of Threatened and Endangered Species habitats.
 Habitat conservation plans for Threatened and Endangered Species will be incorporated if and where appropriate.
 Plans will include an implementation schedule for the purpose of addressing the problems identified in the planning areas, and a monitoring/reporting program.
 The plans will be prepared under the direction of Consultants and all plans will be completed within approximately 10 years of the discharge of the writ.
-As plans become final, they will be presented to the Board of Water and Power Commissioners for approval and implementation as expeditiously as possible in accordance with the schedule set forth in the plan. !
-53 x North of Mazourka Canyon Road Project (Additional Mitigation Projects Developed by the MOU Ad Hoc Group (MOU Section III.A.3)) Project was implemented in December 2011 as part of the Additional Mitigation Projects Developed by the MOU Ad Hoc Group.
-Please refer to Section 3.2.1 for more information on these projects.
-Project is implemented and ongoing.
-X
+As plans become final, they will be presented to the Board of Water and Power Commissioners for approval and implementation as expeditiously as possible in accordance with the schedule set forth in the plan.
+53 x North of Mazourka Canyon Road Project (Additional Mitigation Projects Developed by the Project was implemented in December 20 Additional Mitigation Projects Developed Group.
+Please refer to Section 3.2.1 for m projects.
+Project is implemented and ong